-- b.
-Construction of a new ski trail to the west of the Upper Ridge trail. - c.
-Widen a section of Billy Goat trail (renamed Pipeline). - d.
+- a.
+Construction of a new ski trail to the west of the Upper Ridge trail. - b.
+Widen a section of Billy Goat trail (renamed Pipeline). - c.
 Construct a new ski trail from the summit of North Peak to the base of the Sunbowl area.